andjoer/Digital_Humanities_LLM/Chunkyfy/README.md

 1. **Occurrence Count**: Define the minimum and maximum number of times the pattern should appear in a chunk.
 2. **Case Sensitivity**: Choose whether the search should be case-sensitive.
 3. **Direct Speech Consideration**: Specify whether the pattern should be searched only within direct speech, outside of it, or regardless of it.
-4. **Character Span**: Define the number of characters before and after the regex match to include in the chunk.
+4. **Character before and after**: Define the number of characters before and after the regex match to include in the chunk.

+- **Purpose**: These settings within a regex line define a focused search radius around the initial regex match that determined the chunk.
+They specify how much of the initially extracted chunk should be considered when checking for other regex patterns in the same line.
+- **Functionality**:
+  - **Characters Before**: Determines how many characters before the initially found regex match (that defined the chunk) are considered in this secondary validation.
+  - **Characters After**: Specifies the number of characters after the initially found regex match to include in the validation check.
+- **Usage Scenarios**:
+  - **Non-zero Settings**: If 'Characters Before' and/or 'Characters After' are set to non-zero values, only the portion of the chunk within this defined radius is considered when checking for occurrences of the additional regex patterns in the line.
+  - **Zero Settings**: If both are set to zero, the entire chunk extracted during the initial search is used for further regex checks in that line.

 ## Processing Text